bazelbuild/examples/configurations/auto_configured_builds/README.md

 ```

 ### Project-wide settings with strict checks
 [strict](strict) is an example that sets two sets of flags for a project.
-It fails the build if the user sets any flags to any different values than those the project specifies.
-This is the strictest form of flag checking that ensures all builds use pre-approved, canonical settings.
+It fails the build if the user sets any flags to any values different than the project settings.
+This is the strictest form of flag checking.
+It ensures all builds use pre-approved, canonical flags.

 *Default flags:*
 ```sh